kubernetes-sigs/controller-runtime/tools/setup-envtest/README.md

 - If you want to talk to some internal source via HTTP, you can simply set `--index` The index must contain references to envtest binary archives in the same format as: https://raw.githubusercontent.com/kubernetes-sigs/controller-tools/master/envtest-releases.yaml

-- If you want to talk to some internal source in a GCS "style", you can use the `--remote-bucket` and `--remote-server` options together with `--use-deprecated-gcs`.
-  Note: This is deprecated and will be removed soon.
-The former sets which GCS bucket to download from, and the latter sets the host to talk to as if it were a GCS endpoint.
-Theoretically, you could use the latter version to run an internal "mirror" -- the tool expects

-  - `HOST/storage/v1/b/BUCKET/o` to return JSON like

-    ```json
-    {"items": [
-        {"name": "kubebuilder-tools-X.Y.Z-os-arch.tar.gz", "md5Hash": "<base-64-encoded-md5-hash>"},
-        {"name": "kubebuilder-tools-X.Y.Z-os-arch.tar.gz", "md5Hash": "<base-64-encoded-md5-hash>"}
-    ]}
-    ```

-  - `HOST/storage/v1/b/BUCKET/o/TARBALL_NAME` to return JSON like
-    `{"name": "kubebuilder-tools-X.Y.Z-os-arch.tar.gz", "md5Hash": "<base-64-encoded-md5-hash>"}`

-  - `HOST/storage/v1/b/BUCKET/o/TARBALL_NAME?alt=media` to return the
-    actual file contents